Thousands flee fresh fighting in Central African Republic

 The landlocked nation of 4.6 million people has slid into anarchy since the mostly Muslim Seleka fighters seized the capital Bangui in March, ousting President Francois Bozize and unleashing a wave of tit-for-tat violence.

-Seleka leader Michel Djotodia, installed as transitional president, officially dissolved the loose coalition of rebel forces but that has failed to stem clashes with local self-defense militias, known as ‘anti-balaka’ or anti-machetes.
+Seleka leader Michel Djotodia, installed as transitional president, officially dissolved the loose coalition of rebel forces but that has failed to stem clashes with local self-defence militias, known as ‘anti-balaka’ or anti-machetes.

 The latest violence began just south of the town of Bouca - 290 km (180 miles) to the north of Bangui - early on Monday.